 Length: 50 minutes - 1.5 hours

-Tour times: 2-3 times a day, Tuesday-Sunday, check in at least 10 minutes prior to your tour
+Scheduled times: 2-3 times a day, Tuesday-Sunday, check in at least 10 minutes prior to your guided walk

 Price: ranging from $37-58 adult, concessions available for students, gold card and community card holders.
 Book online for a discounted rate.

 Inclusions: complimentary same day Explorer pass to Te Tūī a Tāne southern enclosure, visitor guide and map